-When the students come into the dance room, the teacher asks them to remember their dance phrase from last week.
-The warm-up begins.
+practice their repertoire of movements with attention paid to the clarity of their movements begins.
 The teacher asks the students to follow the beat of her drum and travel through space.
 The tempo of the drum is moderate.
 When the drum stops, the students are to slowly stretch into the beginning position of their dance phrase.
 As the teacher continues to beat the drum the students are to do their "work" dance phrase.
 The sequence is repeated.
 Following the drum, the students travel through the space, then stop and repeat their dance phrase.
 Each time the students travel they change their action.
 The teacher coaches the students to weave in and out of the space when they travel.
 Gradually the tempo is increased and decreased.